 Our favorite on-the-water and downtown Boynton Beach dining venues plus a few more ideas:

 - Dune Deck 8am M-F, 7am Sa-Su; close 4:30pm Treat yourselves to breakfast or lunch on the beach.
-Huge portions, homemade everything, even the greek yogurt.
+Huge portions, homemade everything, even the Greek yogurt.
 Municipal parking for a fee.
 The restaurant is cash only.
+No reservations.

 - John G’s 8am-3pm Breakfast and lunch in Manalapan Beach.
 Cash only.
 Delicious.
-YMMV
+YMMV.
+No reservations.

 - Many good restaurants are on Congress Avenue close to the Oasis (steak, seafood, BBQ, Thai, and so on).